 For a two-minute overview that describes how FireSim simulates a datacenter, see our ISCA 2018 lightning talk on YouTube.

 In this mode, FireSim allows for simulation of individual Rocket Chip-based nodes without a network, which allows individual simulations to run at ~150 MHz.
-The FireSim manager has the ability to automatically distribute jobs to many parallel simulations, expediting the process of running large workloads like SPEC.
-For example, users can run all of SPECInt2017 on Rocket Chip in ~1 day by running the 10 separate workloads in parallel on 10 FPGAs.
+The FireSim manager has the ability to automatically distribute jobs to many parallel simulations running on cloud FPGAs, expediting the process of running large workloads like SPEC.
+For example, users can run all of SPECInt2017 on Rocket Chip in ~1 day by running the 10 separate workloads in parallel on 10 FPGAs hosted in the cloud.

 In this mode, FireSim also models a cycle-accurate network with parameterizeable bandwidth and link latency, as well as configurable topology, to accurately model current and future datacenter-scale systems.
 For example, FireSim has been used to simulate 1024 quad-core Rocket Chip-based nodes, interconnected by a 200 Gbps, 2us network.
 To learn more about this use case, see our ISCA 2018 paper or two-minute lightning talk.